artefactual/archivematica-docs/user-manual/transfer/dataverse.rst

 -------------

 Integration with a Dataverse repository is configured in the Storage Service.
-For detailed instructions, see the :ref:`Administrators Manual <storageservice:administrators>`
+For detailed instructions, see the :ref:`Administrators Manual <storageservice:administrators>`.

 :ref:`Back to the top <dataverse>`